OWASP/pytm/README.md

 ```

-For the security practitioner, you may add new threats to the `threatlib/threats.json` file:
+For the security practitioner, you may supply your own threats file by setting `TM.threatsFile`.
+It should contain entries like:

 ```json
 {